redpesk-common/canbus-binding/docs/4-Configuration.md

 ## The dev-mapping section

-The binding reads system configuration file _/usr/local/rp-can-low-level/etc/control-rp-can-low-level.json_ at start to map logical name from signals described in JSON file to linux devices name initialized by the system.
+The binding reads system configuration file _/usr/local/canbus-binding/etc/control-canbus-binding.json_ at start to map logical name from signals described in JSON file to linux devices name initialized by the system.

-Edit file _control-rp-can-low-level.json_ and add mapping in section `config`.
+Edit file _control-canbus-binding.json_ and add mapping in section `config`.

 Default binding configuration use a CAN bus named `hs` so you need to map it to the real one, here are some examples: